Welcome to my Summer Farmhouse Tour. I’m joining 30 of my friends for the Blogger’s Best Summer Home Tour hosted by Kelly at the Tattered Pew.

 The vintage metal icebox is one of my favorite purchases from Vintage Cottage.

-In addition, the bakers rack holds many vintage and thrift store finds.
-It can double as a serving area for my girlfriend brunches.
-See more about hosting a girlfriend brunch here.
+In addition, the baker’s rack holds many vintage and thrift store finds.
+It can double as a serving area for my girlfriend’s brunches.

 Thank you so much for stopping by today.
 I look forward to your comments.